TNC connector

-The TNC connector (acronym of "Threaded Neill–Concelman") is a threaded version of the BNC connector.
+The TNC connector (initialism of "Threaded Neill–Concelman") is a threaded version of the BNC connector.

 Description

 The interface specifications for the TNC and many other connectors are referenced in MIL-STD-348.
 The connector has a 50 Ω impedance and operates best in the 0–11 GHz frequency spectrum.
 It has better performance than the BNC connector at microwave frequencies.
 Invented in the late 1950s and named after Paul Neill of Bell Labs and Carl Concelman of Amphenol, the TNC connector has been employed in a wide range of radio and wired applications.

 The TNC connector features a 7/16"-28 thread, not to be confused with a 7/16 DIN connector, which is the diameter of the mating surfaces as specified in millimeters.

 Variations

 Reverse-polarity TNC

 Reverse-polarity TNC (RP-TNC, sometimes RTNC) is a variation of the TNC specification which reverses the polarity of the interface.
-This is usually achieved by incorporating the female contacts normally found in jacks into the plug, and the male contacts normally found in plugs into the jack.
+A reverse polarity connector will have the opposite pin of standard connector.
+Gender is determined by the threading of the connector.
+On a male connector, the threading will be on the inside.
+On a female connector the threading is on the outside.

 Because they were not readily available, RP-TNC connectors have been widely used by Wi-Fi equipment manufacturers to comply with specific local regulations, such as those from the FCC, which are designed to prevent consumers from connecting antennas which exhibit gain and therefore breach compliance.
 The FCC considered that the RP-TNC was acceptable in preventing consumers changing the antenna; but by 2000 it regarded them as readily available, though delaying its ruling indefinitely.
 As of 2013, leading manufacturers are still using RP-TNC connectors on their Wi-Fi equipment.

-Plug on the female connector and receptacle on the male when dealing with RP-TNC.